The Surprising Health Benefits of Love

 Written by: Lauryn Gerard

 February is often coined as the month of love, but have you ever considered the benefits love can have on your overall health?
-Now, regardless of whether you fall into the group that enjoys the celebration of love and Valentine’s Day or the group that could seriously do without the pink hearts and love poems everywhere, there’s no denying that love itself can yield important health benefits that can impact your mental, emotional and even your physical well-being.
+Now, regardless of whether you fall into the group that enjoys the celebration of love and Valentine’s Day or the group that could seriously do without the pink hearts and love poems everywhere, there’s no denying that love itself yields important health benefits that can impact your mental, emotional, and even physical well-being.
 Also, nobody said you have to be romantically involved to enjoy the benefits of a healthy relationship!
+Explore how love and health are connected below.

 Increases Life Expectancy: Research suggests that married people in particular but those also involved in healthy social relationships typically live longer.
 The benefits of these relationships can even lower your risk of heart attack, developing certain types of cancer or pneumonia.